 What is a spiritual teacher, and what makes him wise?
 How can he help me in my search and why can I confide in him?

 OM embodies in his work the link between Eastern non-duality and Christian mysticism, of depth psychology and philosophy, beyond the limits of religions and confessions.
-In the course of this, he often refers to the tradition of advaita, which has been revived in the 20th century by Shri Ramana Maharshi, Shri H.W.L.
-Poonja, the American Gangaji and others (neo advaita).
-OM acts in the tradition of these teachers and by rooted in early Christian teaching.
+In the course of this, he often refers to the tradition of Advaita, which has been revived in the 20th century by Shri Ramana Maharshi, Shri H.W.L.
+Poonja, the American Gangaji and others (neo-Advaita).
+OM acts in the tradition of these teachers and by being rooted in early Christian teaching.
 His work in the tradition of silence can be described by three functions: teacher (of wisdom), healer (of the soul), seer (of the heart).

 OM is wide-awake, highly concentrated, and totally present.
 He appears hanseaticly sober and reserved, and yet at the same time, one has the feeling that nothing escapes his gaze, that he sees things to the core and directly into people's hearts - (not always) in a friendly way, but always incorruptible.
 His directness is disarming and enlightening, touching and often painfully burning.
 This makes him a mirror for us, not always a pleasant one, but deeply clarifying.
 With the linguistic precision of a surgeon, he exposes people's thoughts and ulterior motives so that the deepest truth of human nature can appear: "You are stillness.
 You are free."

 Cedric Parkin was born in 1962, and to date, lives in Hamburg.
 He studied psychology and the teachings of the Enneagram.
 Furthermore, he was involved with Sufism and Shamanism and worked as a non-medical practitioner.
 He was a seeker until he met his greatest teacher - death.